wallymathieu/assertfail/_posts/2015-12-11-Inheritance-in-javascript.md

     this._old_name = name; // this value will be immutable

     // we want for the object to implement the same interface
-    // this is a way to make objects more like java or c# objects Object.freeze(this);
+    // this is a way to make objects more like java or  C# objects Object.freeze(this);
 }